Child and Adolescent Mental Health Service (CAMHS)

 Please go to Choosing the Right Support to help identify the most appropriate support for the child or young person you are concerned about.

-If you are a parent or carer and have concerns about your child's mental health, please contact your health visitor, school, GP, social worker or other professional involved with your family.
+If you are a parent or carer and have concerns about your child's mental health, please contact your health visitor, school, GP or other professional involved with your family.
 The Self Harm Support Service can be contacted directly, by phoning East CAMHS or West CAMHS on the above numbers.